14. PERENNIAL PHILOSOPHY

 At that time I was living in Forres, almost next door to the Findhorn Foundation, and made a point of checking out this situation via close informants.
-The “theory” was so nebulous that it did not actually form part of the curriculum, which instead comprised new age “workshops” and alternative therapy, all for a high price.
-Official intervention had recommended suspension of Grof Transpersonal Training Inc. at this venue in 1993, because of acute setbacks encountered by some clients, a matter which had alarmed Edinburgh University Pathology Department.
+The “theory” was so nebulous that it did not actually form part of the curriculum, which instead comprised new age “workshops” and alternative therapy, all sold for a high price.
+At this venue in 1993, official intervention had recommended suspension of Grof Transpersonal Training Inc., because of acute setbacks encountered by some clients, a matter causing alarm to Edinburgh University Pathology Department.
 Alex Walker was one of those who credited the claim of Stanislav Grof that Holotropic Breathwork had a pedigree in antique shamanism.
-Grof sometimes made glib references to “perennial philosophy,” causing further confusions.
+Grof was in the habit of making glib references to “perennial philosophy,” causing further confusions.

 There was no scholarship whatever in evidence at the Findhorn Foundation.
-Walker was an in-house financial consultant who advocated privatisation of community assets on the lines of the contemporary capitalist model.
-His community suppressed and castigated dissidents while covering up an emerging debt which they vainly tried to offset by such means as privatisation (see article 10 and 13.5 on this site).
+Walker was an in-house financial consultant who advocated privatisation of community assets, on the lines of the contemporary capitalist model.
+His community suppressed and castigated dissidents while covering up an emerging debt which they vainly tried to offset by such means as privatisation.
 The inmates only knew of the “perennial philosophy” in a very derivative manner, mainly via the books of Ken Wilber, which were available in the community bookshop.
 Although Wilber cannot be blamed for the peculiarities of this “new spirituality” community during the 1990s and after, he did patronise the confusions by participating (via phone link) in a celebrity event with Andrew Cohen during 2009.
 See also Wilber in Dispute.

 On the Findhorn Foundation, see Letter of Complaint to David Lorimer and Findhorn Foundation Discrepancies.

 14.8 Ken Wilber Integralism and the Critical Reaction